-In this work, we introduce a novel approach to RVS that leverages large-scale video-language representations learned by diffusion models.
-Our method, shown in Figure~\ref{fig:method}, enables spatio-temporal localization of a wide range of concepts in video that can be described through natural language, beyond conventional object tracking.
-A key factor behind our approach's success is preserving the rich representations learned by the generative model (see Figure~\ref{fig:motivation}).
-To this end, we retain the original model architecture and fine-tune it on existing referral image- and video-segmentation datasets, adjusting the output to generate object masks instead of Gaussian noise.
-As shown in Section~\ref{sec:experiment_refvos}, our model demonstrates competitive performance against state-of-the-art models on RVOS benchmarks.
-More significantly, it exhibits a much stronger generalization.
+In this work, we introduce \methodname~-- a novel approach to RVS that enables spatio-temporal localization of a wide range of concepts~\citep{ghorbani2019towards} in video that can be described through natural language, beyond conventional object tracking (shown in Figure~\ref{fig:teaser}).
+A key factor behind \methodname's success is preserving the universal visual-language mapping learned by generative models during Web-scale pre-training (see Figure~\ref{fig:motivation}).
+To this end, we retain the original model architecture and fine-tune it on small-scale RVOS datasets, adjusting the output to generate target mask latents instead of Gaussian noise.
+As shown in Table~\ref{tab:rvos}, this model, originally designed and trained for video generation, demonstrates competitive performance against specialized RVOS methods on popular benchmarks~\citep{davis2017, xu2018youtube}.
+More significantly, it exhibits much stronger generalization.

-To quantify this effect, we report results on the open-world object tracking benchmark - BURST~\citep{athar2023burst}, and the non-object `Stuff' segmentation dataset - VSPW~\citep{miao2021vspw}, as well as collect a new benchmark that focuses on dynamic process in Section~\ref{sec:dataset}.
-We define the latter as temporally evolving \textit{events}, where the subjects undergo continuous changes in state, shape, or appearance (see examples in Figure~\ref{fig:teaser}).
-Our new benchmark, which we call Ref-VPS for Referral Video Process Segmentation, consists of 141 videos that are labeled with referral expressions and masks at 24 fps and span 39 unique concepts.
-Our experiments in Section~\ref{sec:experiment_refproc} demonstrate that existing approaches fail to generalize to outside of the narrow training distribution, whereas our method effortlessly segments a wide spectrum of targets as shown in Figures~\ref{fig:teaser} and~\ref{fig:rvos}.
+To quantify this effect, we report \textit{zero-shot} evaluation results on the open-world object tracking benchmark - BURST~\citep{athar2023burst}, and the non-object `Stuff' segmentation dataset - VSPW~\citep{miao2021vspw}, as well as on a newly collected benchmark that expands the focus of RVS to include dynamic process in Section~\ref{sec:dataset}.
+We define the latter as temporally evolving \textit{events}, where subjects undergo continuous changes in state, shape, or appearance (see examples in Figure~\ref{fig:teaser}).
+Our new benchmark, which we call Ref-VPS for Referring Video Process Segmentation, consists of 145 videos that are labeled with referring expressions and masks at 6 fps and span 39 unique concepts.
+Experiments in Section~\ref{sec:experiment_refproc} demonstrate that existing approaches, including the very recent method of \citet{zhu2024exploring}, fail to generalize outside of the narrow training distribution, whereas our method effortlessly segments a wide spectrum of targets (see Figures~\ref{fig:teaser} and~\ref{fig:rvos}).

-Crucially, our approach exhibits a relative improvement of up to 32\% compared to the very recent method of \citet{zhu2024exploring}, which is also based on a video-diffusion representation.
-We investigate this in Section~\ref{sec:abl} and demonstrate that preserving as much of the representation learned during generative pre-training as possible is key to achieving the highest degree of generalization in referral video segmentation.
-We will release the code, models, and data for reproducing our results.